How is my donation used?

 You are a Christian organisation so do you only help Christians?

-No, we support people of all ethnicities, religious beliefs, gender and race.
+No, we support people of all ethnicities, religious beliefs, genders and race.
 CWS is a faith-based organisation that works with people of all faiths and none.
 We seek to build greater understanding between people and to eradicate poverty.

 I am interested in the work you do.
 How can I get more involved?